We're Hiring!

 A recent study found that companies are losing about 3.6% of their revenue to bots.
-According to the study, 60% of sampled organisations detected attacks on APIs and 39% detected attacks on mobile apps.
+According to the study, 60% of sampled organizations detected attacks on APIs and 39% detected attacks on mobile apps.

 Source: netacea.com